 - an ecology related degree and evidence thereof.

-- ten years of full-time equivalent experience in the functional areas of environmental practice during the last fifteen years.
+- ten years of full-time equivalent experience in the functional areas of ecological practice during the last fifteen years.

 - evidence that the candidate is a respected, competent, ethical and active member of the profession in the form of at least two referee statements (with at least one external to the applicants current place of employment), a detailed curriculum vitae, reports, publications, citations, conference/seminar presentations, etc.